riemser-pharma-gmbh/data-analyst-interview/README.md

 ## SQL

 It is possible to answer this test using SQL alone.
 If this is your preference, please ensure your SQL is well annotated.
+We recoomend connecting to the SQLite DB via tools like DBeaver.

 # The Data